atom-haskell/atom-haskell-docs/content/_index.md

 We also have a Gitter chat room on <https://gitter.im/atom-haskell/ide-haskell> which is bridged to Matrix.

-We also have #atom-haskell IRC channels on <https://freenode.net/> and <https://libera.chat/>, with the former is bridged to Matrix, but the latter isn't (as of the time of writing).
+We also have #atom-haskell IRC channels on <https://freenode.net/> and <https://libera.chat/>.
+The former is bridged to Matrix, but the latter isn't (as of the time of writing).

 Matrix and Gitter are preferred platforms, mostly because IRC doesn't do offline messaging at all, and sometimes we end up reacting to messages the moment user logs off, which is somewhat frustrating.